 If the tenant has experienced a 60% reduction in turnover, the rent relief offered should be at least 60% of the rent payable.

+(3A) Unless otherwise agreed by the landlord and the tenant, the rent relief provided by the landlord must be adjusted from time to time (but not more frequently than monthly) during the emergency period, in accordance with the principle set out in subclause (3), to take into account any variation in the reduction in the tenant’s turnover that the tenant experiences during the emergency period.

+Example for this subclause:

+In accordance with the example for subclause (3), the tenant was offered rent relief of 60% of the rent payable.
+If the tenant’s reduction in turnover has decreased to 40%, the rent relief should be adjusted downwards by reference to the 40% figure.

-(4) For the purposes of subclause (3), unless otherwise agreed by the landlord and the tenant, the reduction in the tenant’s turnover is to be calculated using the principles of the decline in turnover test set out in the Coronavirus Economic Response Package (Payments and Benefits) Rules 2020 (Commonwealth) section 8 (including any relevant alternative decline in turnover test determined under that section) with such modifications as are appropriate to reflect subclause (3)(a) and (b).
+(4) For the purposes of subclauses (3) and (3A), unless otherwise agreed by the landlord and the tenant, the reduction in the tenant’s turnover is to be calculated using, with such modifications as are appropriate to reflect subclauses (3)(a) and (b) and (3A), the principles, or any updated principles, of any relevant test relating to decline in turnover applicable to the jobkeeper scheme under the Coronavirus Economic Response Package (Payments and Benefits) Rules 2020 (Commonwealth).

 (5) An offer of rent relief may relate to up to 100% of the rent payable under the small commercial lease.